 Oncology rehabilitation is typically not a big part of a physical therapist's education.
 It is a specialization requiring much further study, training and practice following graduation.
 While the department of health and human services now requires that cancer centers provide referral and access to rehabilitation services, many of these are only available in hospitals with appropriately trained personnel.

 At Activcore, we offer specialized breast cancer rehabilitation services on an outpatient basis — without having to step inside a hospital.
 You will have your own dedicated physical therapist (not an aide or technician) for 55 minutes of undivided attention at every visit.
-A specially trained, breast cancer rehabilitation specialist who will treat you as a whole person, optimizing how your mind and muscles work together so that you can regain control of your body.
+You will be treated as a whole person (not just a body part), optimizing how your mind and muscles work together so that you can regain control of your body.

 In a private office setting, your physical therapist will perform a comprehensive physical exam and movement screen to help determine the underlying root cause of any pain, weakness, and functional deficits.
 Together, you and your physical therapist will then develop and commit to a plan of care tailored to your individual needs, lifestyle and goals.

 You will feel the Activcore difference from your first visit.
-A highly personalized experience applying the latest breakthrough techniques in breast cancer rehabilitation which may include neuromuscular activation, postural muscle retraining, trigger point dry needling, manual therapy (lymph drainage, scar massage, myofascial release, joint mobilization, etc.) and Pilates exercises.
+This is a highly personalized experience applying the latest breakthrough techniques in breast cancer rehabilitation which may include neuromuscular activation, postural muscle retraining, trigger point dry needling, manual therapy (lymph drainage, scar massage, myofascial release, joint mobilization, etc.) and Pilates exercises.
 You will also receive a home exercise program customized just for you.

 • Axillary web syndrome